luisgarcez11/long2lstmarray/README.md

 ## `keras` interface

-The great advantage of this package is that the `longitudinal_array` function output can be used to train LSTMs in R `keras` package or other similar packages to train models that use longitudinal data.
+The great advantage of this package is that the `longitudinal_array` function output can be used to train Long short-term memory neural networks in R `keras` package or other similar packages to train models that use longitudinal data.

 To show an example, first install `keras` package.